 Grade 2-3 Class Teacher, English, PSHE

 I am from the small town of Pearl City Illinois, USA, where I grew up being active in community activities such as Girl Scouts, Youth Group, and the American Legion Auxiliary.
 I graduated Seton Hall University with a degree in International Relations and a great deal of experience teaching ESL in my university community and at the English Plus Summer Program in Nerekhta, Russia.
-After college, I gained my TEFL certificate in Saint Petersburg, Russia and have spent the last few years teaching English in various locations in Russia, Spain, and now Estonia.
+After college, I gained my TEFL certificate in Saint Petersburg, Russia and have spent the last few years teaching English in various locations in Russia, Spain, and now Estonia, where I recently finished my MA in Political Science at Tartu University.
 Besides speaking English as my native language, I also speak Spanish and Russian fairly well and am doing my best to learn Estonian.
 In addition to learning and teaching, I love virtually all sports and physical activity and strive to help students to find their own balance in becoming strong mentally, physically, and emotionally.

 I grew up in a small village in south east of Estonia, but after finishing high school I had two gap years in the UK as an au pair before moving to Tartu and enrolling in the University of Tartu.
 I am about to receive my master’s degree as teacher of English.
 During my stay in the UK I was also a member of an art club, volunteered in Wimbledon Art Studios and took part in various exhibitions.
 In 2013 I had my personal exhibition here in Tartu.
 It is great to be involved in the life of TIS family and interact with people from wide variety of backgrounds from whom I have learnt a great deal.
 I am passionate towards teaching and aim at bringing the best out of every student as well as stimulate them creatively by different ideas and perspectives.